Synchronized Aharonov-Bohm Motifs via Engineered Dissipation

-Solving the full open-system dynamics becomes numerically demanding for motifs with large $n$.
-However, the total magnetization $M = \sum_\alpha \Z{\alpha}$ is conserved by the Hamiltonian, $[H_n, M]=0$, and also commutes with all Lindblad operators, $[\Z{i,i+1}, M]=0$.
-The dynamics therefore decomposes into independent magnetization sectors labeled by $m \in \{-N, -N+2, \dots, N\}$.
-As shown in the Supplementary Material~\cite{SM}, all sectors except the single-magnon subspaces with $m = \pm(N-2)$ possess a unique steady state, whereas the single-magnon sectors support non-stationary dynamics with the Liouvillian restricted to them having purely imaginary eigenvalues~\cite{Buca19, Buca22}.
-Since we are interested in the collective, synchronized dynamics of the local magnetization $\braket{\Z{\alpha}(t)}$, we focus on the single-magnon subspace $m = -N + 2$, corresponding to a single spin-up excitation.
-All considerations equally apply to the corresponding spin-down sector $m = N-2$.
+{In the absence of $\sigma^-$ dissipation ($\gamma^{-}_{i,i+1}\equiv 0$),} the total magnetization $M = \sum_\alpha \Z{\alpha}$ is conserved by the Hamiltonian, $[H_n, M]=0$, and also commutes with all Lindblad operators , i.e., $[\Z{i,i+1}, M]=0$.
+The dynamics {thus} decomposes into independent magnetization sectors labeled by $m \in \{-N, -N+2, \dots, N\}$.
+As shown in the Supplementary Material~\cite{SM}, all sectors except the single-magnon subspaces with $m = \pm(N-2)$ possess a unique steady state, whereas the single-magnon sectors support non-stationary dynamics with the Liouvillian restricted to them having purely imaginary eigenvalues~\cite{Buca19, Buca22}. {Finite values of $\gamma^{-}_{i,i+1}$, however, introduce additional dissipative processes that break magnetization conservation and establish unidirectional coupling between sectors.
+These processes drive population toward the fully de-excited state with $m=-N$.
+Notably, within the single-magnon subspace $m = -N + 2$, there exists a protected subspace that remains decoupled from the dissipative cascade.
+This protected subspace is precisely the origin of the synchronized dynamics observed in the system; cf. Supplementary Material~\cite{SM}.
+In the following, we therefore focus our analysis on this protected subspace.
+Note, that all considerations equally apply to the case where the system is driven into the fully excited state ($m=N$) by replacing all $\sigma^-_{i,i+1}$ with $\sigma^+_{i,i+1}$ in Eq.~(\ref{eq:Lindblad}), in which case the protected subspace lies within the $m=N-2$ sector.}

 In Fig.~\ref{fig:Motifs} we show the time evolution of the local magnetization $\braket{\Z{\alpha}(t)}$ for three different motifs starting from random initial conditions within the single-magnon subspace: the $\mathscr C_2$-symmetric motif in panel (a), the $\mathscr C_4$-symmetric motif in panel (b), and the $\mathscr C_6$-symmetric motif in panel (c).
 The insets depict the corresponding AB motif, with the central spin shown in blue, the inner spins in brown, and the dissipative outer spins in pink.
-Despite the different cyclic orders $n$, all motifs exhibit the same qualitative dynamics.
+Despite the different cyclic orders $n$ {and different dissipative processes}, all motifs exhibit the same qualitative dynamics.
 The outer (pink) spins relax to a stationary magnetization on a timescale set by the dissipation rate $\gamma$, whereas the central (blue) spin and the inner (brown) spins retain oscillations of finite amplitude.
 All inner spins evolve in full synchrony, while the central spin oscillates in anti-phase with them.

 The observed dynamics arises from the interplay between quantum interference and dissipation.
 In the system without dissipation and in the presence of a gauge flux $\phi =\pi$, tunneling pathways interfere destructively through the AB effect, giving rise to localized wave packets (and flat bands in extended lattices), so-called AB cages~\cite{vidalAharonovBohmCagesTwoDimensional1998}.
 In the AB motifs considered here, a local excitation of the central spin can coherently populate the inner spins, while destructive interference suppresses excitation of the outer spins.
 This behavior, however, occurs only when the initial state is fully localized at the central spin.
 For random initial conditions, multiple eigenmodes of the Hamiltonian with different frequencies contribute, resulting in unsynchronized dynamics, as illustrated by the gray lines in the background of Figs.~\ref{fig:Motifs}a--c.
 When dissipation is introduced, any component of the dynamics not confined to the AB-caged subspace is damped out.
 The long-time dynamics is therefore restricted to this interference-protected subspace and exhibits oscillations reminiscent of AB caging in extended lattices.
 For this reason, we refer to these structures as AB motifs.